danirus/sphinx-nefertiti/docs/source/users-guide/components/tables-md.md

 This is an extract of the first 10 rows of the table of the World's 100 most threatened species, [taken from Wikipedia](https://en.wikipedia.org/wiki/The_world%27s_100_most_threatened_species).

-The width of the table is wider than the width of the central column.
-When a table exceeds the width of the central column, Nefertiti for Sphinx displays a link at the right side of the caption of the table, that on click will display a modal window with the content of the table.

 :::{list-table} The World's 100 most threatened species
 :widths: 170 120 120 240 220 180 250
 :header-rows: 1